-Yet, while students are in their final weeks of the fall semester, a number of spaces have yet to be open.
-Nine storefronts have a brand or vendor but are in various construction and preparation phrases, while eight have generic “coming soon fall 2017” signs in its windows.
+Yet while students are in their final weeks of the fall semester, a number of spaces have yet to be open.
+Nine storefronts have a brand or vendor but are in various construction and preparation phrases, while eight have generic “coming soon fall 2017” signs in their windows.

 Annenberg Media could not confirm the number of retail space available from USC at the time of publication.

 “I think [the stores] could be opened way faster,” said Eddy Xing, a junior studying business and psychology.
 “I remember seeing the lists of restaurants that were going to open, and there was … more than 10 at least.
 Right now the ones that are actually available for people to dine at are [limited to] two or three.”

 Wilson confirmed that five restaurants are planning to begin serving at the Village in the next two weeks, right before winter recess.

 As of Nov.
 27, Casa Barilla, Trejo’s Tacos, the Baked Bear, Greenleaf Gourmet Chopshop, Sunlife Organics, CAVA and Starbucks are the cuisine options open at the Village.

 For Stefano Albano, the CEO of Barilla Restaurants, this opportunity will bring more guests to sample his pasta.

 “My biggest hope, I think I’m witnessing it right now — I want to see a line, I want to see empty plates, I want to see people smiling and enjoying the food, but I also want to see people that tell us how we can improve,” Albano said.

 He said the USC affiliation was crucial in selecting a location for his restaurant.